Assess Your Positive & Negative impacts

 Solutions:

-> Identify and estimate data gaps in your organization, portfolio, or projects on the KPIs of PI’s Science-based Targets Path® using PI’s Advanced Data Modeling offering, helping you in addition to identifying those estimates that should be replaced by primary data in the future (in conjunction with Supplier Impacts)
+> Identify and estimate data gaps across your organization, portfolio, or projects using the KPIs of the PI Reference Path™ and PI’s Advanced Data Modeling.
+This helpsidentify where estimates should later be replaced with primary data (in conjunction with Supplier Impacts)

 Intention: